Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 4.2 Windows and skylights

 It is best to avoid windows and skylights in reading rooms.
-Careful consideration is needed to determine how to manage the risks resulting from increased visible light and UV levels, extra solar loads on the HVAC system and increased security risks when windows are present, particularly if windows are on the ground floor.
+Careful consideration is needed to determine how to manage the risks related to windows and skylights, as these can cause visible light and UV levels to increase, extra solar loads on the HVAC system and higher security risks, particularly if windows are on the ground floor.
+Be aware that these factors may impact an institution’s ability to provide adequate preventive conservation conditions for their own collection.
 Skylights can also be a source of water leaks or condensation if not maintained adequately.
-This may not manifest itself immediately, but perhaps 10–15 years after construction.
+This may not manifest itself immediately, but perhaps 10 to 15 years after construction.
 Therefore, institutions who choose to accept these risks must be prepared to bear the costs of ongoing maintenance that comes with their mitigation over time.
-It should also be noted that skylights will not eliminate the need for artificial lighting, as daylight may not light objects sufficiently, may not be available during some business hours and may not save electricity.
-UV must be filtered at all glazing in rooms where sensitive objects are used.
+It should also be noted that skylights will not eliminate the need for artificial lighting and may not save on electricity, as daylight may not light objects sufficiently and may not be available during some business hours.
+UV must be filtered on all glazing in rooms where UV-sensitive objects are displayed.

 Designation

-Assessors will expect to see that climate conditions are maintained reliably over time (section 6) and that there are no recurring issues with water leaks or condensation on windows or skylights.
-An intrusion alarm system that detects unauthorized entry via windows and skylights must be present.
+Assessors will expect to see that climate conditions are maintained reliably over time (consult section 6) and that there are no recurring issues with water leaks or condensation on windows or skylights.
+The institution must have an intrusion alarm system that detects unauthorized entry via windows and skylights.
 Assessors may require applicants to demonstrate how the following risks are managed: visible light and UV exposure, security and potential leaks.

 Indemnification